QueenBeeSC/swarm.city/README.md

 ## Welcome to Swarm City

-Swarm City is the first truly decentra;ized peer to peer economy, enabled by the SWT token, running on the Ethereum blockchain
+Swarm City is the first truly decentralized peer to peer economy, enabled by the SWT token, running on the Ethereum blockchain

-Visit our at ![website] (https://swarm.city)
+To learn more Visit our at [website](https://swarm.city)